datto/librdpmux/README.md

 #### Outbound Communication
 Outbound communication functions are used to transfer information and state from the hypervisor to the library for transmission to the RDPMux server.
 Currently the library supports sending framebuffer changes and startup/shutdown messages.
 As the feature set grows, expect more functions to be added in the future.
 Currently, the functions are:

-1. `shim_display_update()` is meant to be called when a region of the framebuffer updates
+1. `mux_display_update()` is meant to be called when a region of the framebuffer updates
-2. `shim_display_refresh()` is meant to be called every time the virtual display refreshes.
+2. `mux_display_refresh()` is meant to be called every time the virtual display refreshes.
-3. `shim_display_switch()` is meant to be called when the framebuffer changes is a big way: subpixel layout change, resolution change, etc.
+3. `mux_display_switch()` is meant to be called when the framebuffer changes is a big way: subpixel layout change, resolution change, etc.

 ### Quickstart

 #### Library Initialization
-First, initialize the library's data structures by calling `shim_init_display_struct()`.
+First, initialize the library's data structures by calling `mux_init_display_struct()`.
 This sets up all the internal data structures, but doesn't start anything up yet.
 This function returns a pointer to the main display struct set up by the library for its internal usage.
 You can choose to keep it around, though that provides very little advantage currently.

 #### Service Registration
 Registration and initialization of the communications portion of the library is done in two parts.
-You first get your socket path from the RDPMux server by calling `shim_get_socket_path()`.
+You first get your socket path from the RDPMux server by calling `mux_get_socket_path()`.
 This gives you a file path to the private Nanomsg socket used for communication with your VM's personal RDP server.

-Next, you want to call `shim_connect()` to actually connect to the Nanomsg socket.
+Next, you want to call `mux_connect()` to actually connect to the Nanomsg socket.

 #### Register Callback Functions
-Mouse and keyboard events are delivered to the backend service via callback functions set via `shim_register_event_callbacks()`.
-The caller needs to create their own callback functions to handle incoming mouse and keyboard events, and pass them in via an `EventCallbacks` struct.
+Mouse and keyboard events are delivered to the backend service via callback functions set via `mux_register_event_callbacks()`.
+The caller needs to create their own callback functions to handle incoming mouse and keyboard events, and pass them in via an `InputEventCallbacks` struct.

 #### Starting the loops
 To actually start the library's functionality, you need to spin up the three loop functions.
-These are: `shim_mainloop()`, `shim_out_loop()`, and `shim_display_buffer_update_loop()`.
+These are: `mux_mainloop()`, `mux_out_loop()`, and `mux_display_buffer_update_loop()`.
 As a caveat: these functions all contain infinite loops that block until they are needed.
-If you see that one of these loops is using 100% CPU, chances are you missed one of the steps above. libshim
+If you see that one of these loops is using 100% CPU, chances are you missed one of the steps above.
 Once you start these three loops up, the library will be fully operational and should require no other babysitting.

 ## Protocol